 Chimney connector pipe should be disconnected from stove to clean and inspect.
 Only if this is not possible should you remove baffle assembly.
-CAUTION: Ceramic blanket insulation is located on top of baffle.
-Do not use a vacuum in this area.

-DO NOT OPERATE WITH BAFFLE ASSEMBLY OR INSULATION REMOVED.
+DO NOT OPERATE WITH BAFFLE ASSEMBLY, TUBES OR INSULATION REMOVED.

-Removal
+Baffle Removal

-Remove retaining pin located at the rear top of the firebox, just below the baffle.
-Lift baffle up and pull forward to disconnect from the supply tube.
-Tilt baffle sideways to drop down and remove from firebox.
-Inspect gasket between baffle and supply tube.
-If necessary, replace with gasket #SUMB.31396 available from your Pacific Energy dealer.
+- 1. Slide the Ceramic Baffle Board located above the tubes towards the front of the stove.
+Remove retaining pin at the back of the firebox, just under the baffle. - 2.
+Lift the Baffle up to disconnect from the Baffle supply tube. - 3.
+Move the Baffle to one side then tilt it sideways to drop down and remove from firebox.
+You may need to remove the opposite side brick rail to allow the Baffle to drop down.
+To remove the Brick Rail, remove the brick directly under it then lift the rail up and inward to clear the locating pins - 4.
+Inspect the gasket between baffle and supply tube.
+If necessary, replace with gasket (part#80000365) available from your Pacific Energy dealer. - 5.
 Re-install baffle assembly in reverse order.
-The two side pieces of insulation must be tight against the siderails.
+The two side pieces of blanket insulation must be tight against the side rails.
+The Ceramic Board on top of the tubes must be pushed back tight against the Baffle.